-NORFOLK, Va. – A federal grand jury returned an indictment Wednesday charging a Virginia Beach man with conspiracy, maintaining a drug-involved premises and possession with intent to distribute heroin.
+NORFOLK, Va. – A Virginia Beach man pleaded guilty today to maintaining a drug-trafficking premises and possession with intent to distribute heroin.

 According to allegations in the indictment, criminal complaint and related court-documents, Demetress Bratton, 37, was arrested in March 2018 attempting to access his storage unit in Virginia Beach.